donejs/donejs/docs/features.md

 ### Modlets

-The secret to building large apps is never build large apps.
+The secret to building large apps is to never build large apps.
 Break up your application into small pieces.
 Then, assemble.

 DoneJS encourages use of the modlet file organization pattern.
 Modlets are small, decoupled, reusable, testable mini applications.